 }

 We still enable the creation of new posts in the draft state using Post::new and the ability to add text to the post’s content.
 But instead of having a content method on a draft post that returns an empty string, we’ll make it so draft posts don’t have the content method at all.
 That way, if we try to get a draft post’s content, we’ll get a compiler error telling us the method doesn’t exist.
-As a result, it will be impossible for us to accidentally display draft post content in production, because that code won’t even compile.
-Listing 17-19 shows the definition of a Post struct and a DraftPost struct, as well as methods on each:
+As a result, it will be impossible for us to accidentally display draft post content in production because that code won’t even compile.
+Listing 17-19 shows the definition of a Post struct and a DraftPost struct, as well as methods on each.

 src/lib.rs